 2018-2020.
 My hair has become too long for me to cope with.
 I’m surprised I’ve got this far without mentioning how bloody thick my hair is; hence, when it’s long, it’s like trying to maintain a bloody lion’s mane (don’t get me wrong, I’m really appreciative that my hair is so healthy; my comparisons are meant for exaggeration!).
 Now, I have the urge to again chop it all off.
 Just not so short this time.

 In preparation for my chop (before I cancelled my appointment back in March), I researched everything I needed to know about donating hair to The Little Princess Trust.
 I am delighted to confirm that my hair is fit for donation according to their terms and conditions and, as mentioned previously, the demand for longer hair donations continues to grow.
-Hence, I intend to donate at least 14 inches of hair (I’m not quite sure how long my hair is at present in inches – I just know that I want to cut it to a long bob so, if my hair below my shoulders is actually longer than 14 inches right now, great!).
+Hence, I intend to donate at least 14 inches of hair (I’m not quite sure how long my hair is at present in inches – I just know that I want to cut it to a long bob so, if my hair from below my shoulders is actually longer than 14 inches right now, great!).

 Your hair is a part of you.
 Just as you like to take care of your body by showering, moisturising and exercising, remember to take care of your hair.
 Do some research into its type to find the right shampoos and conditioners for you.
 Take the time to put a mask on it every now and then.
 Brush it gently.
 And, if you can, consider donating it to those who don’t have such an ability.